2 Samuel 3:22–39 . . . Bible Study Summary with Videos and Questions

 “Joab Murders Abner”

 Looking back, David has been plainly absent in 2:12 to 3:11.
 His name may be mentioned, but he's not one of the central characters in this drama, such as Abner, commander of Israel's armies, and Joab, one of David's men and one of the commanders of Judah's military force.
-Both men agreed upon the “contest” (see Week 34's summary for contest details), which not only got twenty-four contestants killed, but brought on open war between the people of Judah and the people of Israel.
+Both men agreed upon the “contest” (for contest details, see Week 34's summary), which not only got twenty-four contestants killed, but brought on open war between the people of Judah and the people of Israel.
 All appearances are that it was a senseless contest, a projection of the ego-centered competition between Abner and Joab.
 [Their] war dragged on, undermining Israel's unity, causing needless suffering and death, leading to the murder of Abner, by Joab, which we'll focus on in today's summary.

 Joab, David’s General, Believes Abner to Be a Spy (2 Samuel 3:22–25)